-Louise Gapp Procurement & Supply Chain, Public Sector, Not for Profit...
+Louise Gapp Technology, Procurement & Supply Chain, NGO...

 Following our last article, leading us into the subject of AI and recruitment in general, today I am looking at the ways in which AI will affect the world of procurement.

 There is some evidence that procurement is an area that has been slower than others in adopting AI.
 Yet the advantages of using AI in procurement ought to be obvious.
 The overall value of AI to the global economy is now recognised by the World Economic Forum (WEF) and last September the WEF’s Centre for the Fourth Industrial Revolution unveiled a plan to develop the first AI procurement policy.
 This is to be carried out in conjunction with the UK government’s Department for Digital, Culture, Media and Sport.
 A pilot of Guidelines started in Autumn last year.